baccuslab/pyret/docs/index.rst

 It was written because we think sharing code and data withing the scientific community is easiest when there are open standards to adhere to.

-.. note:: Pyret is under active development.
-Please refer to these pages or the Github repository for the latest info.

 .. _pyret: https://github.com/baccuslab/pyret/

 .. toctree::